AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics-edge.md

 ---
-title: Adobe Analytics and Analytics Edge View in Assurance
+title: Analytics Events 2.0 in Assurance
 description: This guide explains how to use Adobe Analytics and Analytics Edge view with Adobe Experience Platform Assurance.
 badgeBeta: label="Beta" type="Informative"
 ---
-# Adobe Analytics and Analytics Edge View in Assurance
+# Analytics Events 2.0 in Assurance

-The Adobe Analytics and Edge view provide a richer view of SDK events to users debugging and validating their Adobe Analytics implementation.
+The Analytics Events 2.0 provide a richer view of SDK events to users debugging and validating their Adobe Analytics implementation.
 The view shows events sent to Adobe Analytics from the [Adobe Experience Platform Mobile SDK](https://developer.adobe.com/client-sdks/solution/adobe-analytics/) as well as the [Adobe Experience Platform Edge Network SDK](https://developer.adobe.com/client-sdks/edge/edge-network/).
 The view also features a details panel, which provides context on how the event was processed by the client SDK, as well as by the upstream services after it left the device.

 ## Getting started